 Having proved the correctness of the POSIX lexing algorithm, which lessons have we learned?
 Well, we feel this is a very good example where formal proofs give further insight into the matter at hand.
-For example it is very hard to see a problem with nub vs distinctBy with only experimental data-one would still see the correct result but find that simplification does not simplify in wellchosen, but not obscure, examples.
-We found that from an implementation point-of-view it is really important to have the formal proofs of the corresponding properties at hand.
+For example it is very hard to see a problem with nub vs distinctWith with only experimental data-one would still see the correct result but find that simplification does not simplify in well-chosen, but not obscure, examples.

-We have also developed a healthy suspicion when experimental data is used to back up efficiency claims.
-For example Sulzmann and Lu write about their equivalent of blexer+ "...we can incrementally compute bitcoded parse trees in linear time in the size of the input" [12, Page 14].
+With the results reported here, we can of course only make a claim about the correctness of the algorithm and the sizes of the derivatives, not about the efficiency or runtime of our version of Sulzmann and Lu's algorithm.
+But we found the size is an important first indicator about efficiency: clearly if the derivatives can grow to arbitrarily big sizes and the algorithm needs to traverse the derivatives possibly several times, then the algorithm will be slow-excruciatingly slow that is.
+Other works seem to make stronger claims, but during our formalisation work we have developed a healthy suspicion when for example experimental data is used to back up efficiency claims.
+For instance Sulzmann and Lu write about their equivalent of blexer+ "...we can incrementally compute bitcoded parse trees in linear time in the size of the input" [15, Page 14].
 Given the growth of the derivatives in some cases even after aggressive simplification, this is a hard to believe claim.
-A similar claim about a theoretical runtime of $O(n^2)$ is made for the Verbatim lexer, which calculates tokens according to POSIX rules [6].
-For this it uses Brzozowski's derivatives like in our work.
-They write: "The results of our empirical tests [..] confirm that Verbatim has $O(n^2)$ time complexity."
-[6, Section VII].
-While their correctness proof for Verbatim is formalised in Coq, the claim about the runtime complexity is only supported by some emperical evidence obtained by using the code extraction facilities of Coq.
-Given our observation with the "growth problem" of derivatives, we tried out their extracted OCaml code with the example $(a + aa)^$ as a single lexing rule, and it took for us around 5 minutes to tokenise a string of 40 a's and that increased to approximately 19 minutes when the string is 50 a's long.
+A similar claim about a theoretical runtime of

+$O(n^2)$ for one specific list of regular expressions is made for the Verbatim lexer, which calculates tokens according to POSIX rules [7].
+For this, Verbatim uses Brzozowski's derivatives like in our work.
+About their empirical data, the authors write: "The results of our empirical tests [..] confirm that Verbatim has $O(n^2)$ time complexity."
+[7, Section VII].
+While their correctness proof for Verbatim is formalised in Coq, the claim about the runtime complexity is only supported by some empirical evidence obtained by using the code extraction facilities of Coq.
+Given our observation with the "growth problem" of derivatives, this runtime bound is unlikely to hold universally: indeed we tried out their extracted OCaml code with the example $(a + aa)^$ as a single lexing rule, and it took for us around 5 minutes to tokenise a string of 40 a's and that increased to approximately 19 minutes when the string is 50 a's long.
 Taking into account that derivatives are not simplified in the Verbatim lexer, such numbers are not surprising.
-Clearly our result of having finite derivatives might sound rather weak in this context but we think such effeciency claims really require further scrutiny.
+Clearly our result of having finite derivatives might sound rather weak in this context but we think such efficiency claims really require further scrutiny.
+The contribution of this paper is to make sure derivatives do not grow arbitrarily big (universally).
+In the example $(a + aa)^$ , all derivatives have a size of 17 or less.
+The result is that lexing a string of, say, 50 000 a's with the regular expression $(a + aa)^$ takes approximately 10 seconds with our Scala implementation of the presented algorithm.